nuxeo-sandbox/nuxeo-retention/README.md

 It is then possible to listen to any of these events and trigger any logic that is required by the application.

-### Enforcing that a Document Under Active Retention Can Not Be Modified.
+### Enforcing that a Document Under Active Retention Cannot Be Modified.

 This is implemented with a Security policy that denies write access to a document under retention active.